 An accomplished academic or senior practitioner with extensive experience in public policy, international affairs, or related field.
 Practitioners, such as former civil servants, diplomats, senior administrators from international organizations, journalists and public intellectuals, are ideal candidates for this fellowship.
 The Senior Policy Fellow can also be a senior scholar who has made significant academic contributions in the areas of public policy and/or international affairs.
 Senior Policy Fellows are expected to work closely with research programs on relevant research, reviewing publications, facilitating discussions, and publishing relevant policy papers, articles, and other publications.
 This fellowship is designated through nomination process.

-Lina Abou-Habib is an expert in mainstreaming gender, development policies and practices, and building capacities for gender mainstreaming in regional and international agencies, as well as public institutions.
+Lina Abou-Habib is an expert in mainstreaming gender, development policies and practices, building capacities for gender mainstreaming in regional and international agencies, as well as public institutions.

-She is the former executive director of WLP Lebanon/Collective for Research and Training on Development–Action (CRTD-A), and is co-founder and coordinator of the Mashreq/Maghreb Gender Linking and Information Project.
-She is a former chair of the board of the Association for Women’s Rights in Development (AWID), and currently serves as the strategic MENA adviser for the Global Fund for Women.
-She is also on the editorial board of Oxfam’s journal, Gender and Development.
+She is the former executive director of WLP Lebanon/Collective for Research and Training on Development–Action (CRTD-A) and is co-founder and coordinator of the Mashreq/Maghreb Gender Linking and Information Project.
+She is a former chair of the board of the Association for Women’s Rights in Development (AWID) and currently serves as the strategic MENA adviser for the Global Fund for Women.
+She is also on the editorial board of Oxfam’s journal, Gender, and Development.

-Abou-Habib has published several research articles in international journals on action oriented research on the impact of the denial of citizenship rights to women in MENA countries; active citizenship and gendered social entitlements in Lebanon, Palestine and Egypt; and topics related to women's political participation, invisible care work, economic contribution in rural communities and access to markets, faith based organizations, migrant women and refugees, and women in post-war Lebanon.
-Abou-Habib’s articles on action oriented research have appeared in Oxfam’s Gender and Development Journal, Royal Tropical Institute’s Source Book, and Routledge.
+Abou-Habib has published several research articles in international journals on action-oriented research on the impact of the denial of citizenship rights to women in MENA countries; active citizenship and gendered social entitlements in Lebanon, Palestine, and Egypt; and topics related to women's political participation, invisible care work, economic contribution in rural communities and access to markets, faith-based organizations, migrant women and refugees, and women in post-war Lebanon.
+Abou-Habib’s articles on action-oriented research have appeared in Oxfam’s Gender and Development Journal, Royal Tropical Institute’s Source Book, and Routledge.

 Ziad El Sayegh

-Between February 2014 and February 2019, he was the international affairs adviser to the Ministery of Interior and Municipalities.
-He also served as the head of the Good Governance Unit in the office of Prime Minister Saad Hariri between 2010 and 2014.
+Between February 2014 and February 2019, he was the international affairs adviser to the Ministry of Interior and Municipalities.
+He also served as the head of the Good Governance Unit at the office of Prime Minister Saad Hariri between 2010 and 2014.
 In December 2008, he was appointed by the Lebanese government as a member of the first Supervisory Commission on the Election Campaign.
 Gebara was also the director of the Lebanese Transparency Association-Transparency International Chapter in Lebanon between 2005 and 2008.

 Maysa Jalbout is a leader in international development and philanthropy, with 25 years of experience in building organizations and developing solutions to help the most vulnerable people around the world.
-She is currently a visiting scholar and special adviser on the UN Sustainable Development Goals at MIT and ASU and a non-resident fellow at the Brookings Institution.
+She is currently a visiting scholar and special adviser on the UN Sustainable Development Goals (SDGs) at MIT and ASU and a non-resident fellow at the Brookings Institution.
 She was the founding CEO of the Abdulla AlGhurair Foundation for Education and the founding CEO of the Queen Rania Foundation.
 She was the head of Education Policy at Global Affairs Canada.
 Jalbout serves on the boards of the International Baccalaureate Organization and Generation by McKinsey.

 Sami Mahroum is currently the director of research and strategy at Dubai Future Labs and professor of innovation studies at the Free University of Brussels.
 He completed a PhD in business and social studies from the German Armed Forces University in Hamburg (2002).
 Mahroum was a senior lecturer teaching executive education at INSEAD and the founding director of the INSEAD Innovation & Policy Initiative.
-Over the course of his career, he has worked as a policy researcher and an adviser on innovation policy issues, allowing him to gain a strong policy experience at high profile organizations, including the European Commission, the OECD, the Rand Corporation and the Ontario Government.
+Over the course of his career, he has worked as a policy researcher and an adviser on innovation policy issues, allowing him to gain a strong policy experience at high profile organizations, including the European Commission, the OECD, the Rand Corporation, and the Ontario Government.

 Mahroum’s writings have appeared in peer-reviewed journals as well as in high-quality journalism including the Financial Times, Harvard Business Review, and Project Syndicate.
-He is also the author of a book entitled “Black Swan Start-Ups: Understanding the Rise of Successful Technology Business in Unlikely Places” (Palgrave MacMillan, March 2016) and several Harvard Business Press case studies on innovation and location.
+He is also the author of a book entitled “Black Swan Start-ups: Understanding the Rise of Successful Technology Business in Unlikely Places” (Palgrave MacMillan, March 2016) and several Harvard Business Press case studies on innovation and location.
 Sami sits on the editorial board of the Journal Science & Public Policy and on the scientific committee for the Geography of Innovation conference.

 Robert Watkins is the Former UN Deputy Special Coordinator for Lebanon.
 Early in his career, Mr. Watkins worked for the European Commission’s Humanitarian Aid Office, the International Federation of Red Cross and Red Crescent Societies, and other international organizations.
 Mr. Watkins holds a Master of Arts degree in international relations from the Carleton University School of International Affairs and a Bachelor of Arts in history from the University of Toronto.
 He has been posted both in headquarters and in the field, serving in Gabon, Sudan, Iraq, Turkey, the Dominican Republic, and Jordan prior to joining the United Nations.